kim1ne/loop-server/README.md

 <details>
     <summary>Version 1.1.0</summary>

-- All components got update 1.1.0
+- All components have been updated 1.1.0
 - A component has a scope-name.
 It has the method - getScopeName() - returns the scope-name.
 All events, which sends a component will be merge with the scope-name.
 - All components are isolated from each other.
 A component can send an event, and another component will be waiting for the event
 ----